andreaciccarone/andreaciccarone.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year PhD student in Business Economics at Columbia University, New York.
-I am mainly interested in political economy and organizational economics.
+I am mainly interested in political, media and organizational economics.

 Prior to enrolling at Columbia, I graduated from Bocconi University in 2020 with a MS in Economics and Social Sciences.